xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 11. On K2 computer which SerialEM is to be installed, define a system environment variable SERIALEMCCD_PORT with the value 48890 or other selected port number, as described in the section in helpfile.

 If everything goes north, you should be able to start SerialEM and it should connect to "see" both scope and DM.
+Congratulations!

 .. _Calibration: